 I watched the movie, Operation Stormbreaker, a few days ago along with my younger brother, Rishi, and a few of his friends.
 We had such an adventure in Blockbuster, searching for a good movie to watch.
 We spent at least an hour walking around, arguing with each other about movies.
 As I was walking past a shelf, I saw Stormbreaker.
 I remembered seeing the movie poster a couple of years ago somewhere and my English teacher recommending the book to us in 8th grade saying that it had a James Bond feeling to it.
 Out of desperation to get out Blockbuster, I grabbed the movie and showed it my young little friends, hoping that they would say yes and we could go home, finally.
 Just as I hoped, they took a liking to it and gave it to my mom so she could pay for it.
+We went home and my brother immediately popped the DVD into the DVD player and turned on the TV.

 Here's a little summary: After Alex Rider's uncle, Ian Rider, gets murdered, M16 (the FBI of England) persuades Alex to work for them and continue Ian's mission and find out the secret behind the computer, Stormbreaker and it's creator, Herrod Sayle.
 (Alex is only fourteen, by the way.)